Skip to main content

 Connect_Architecture

-Start with the workflow that is already leaking time, margin, client trust, or clarity, then map the operating structure before adding more tools.
+Start with the workflow already leaking time, margin, client trust, or clarity, then map the structure around it before adding more tools.

 Open Architecture AssessmentView Operating Architecture